danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-As most of you who have worked with SwiftUI probably know, button styles don't interfere with scrolling.
-That would have made the entire style approach unusable (much like not being able to use gestures in a scroll view).
-Perhaps this is the hack we've been looking for?
+Since button styles don't interfere with scrolling (that would have made the entire approach unusable...much like not being able to use gestures in a scroll view), perhaps this is the hack we've been looking for?

 Perhaps we can use a button style to work around the scroll view limitations and use it to detect presses and releases, without having to use a drag gesture?
 Let's find out!